OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     };
     ````

 1. Create a new React component named **stock-item** at **src/components/stock-item.tsx** with the code shown below.
 This component will display a stock with commands for refresh and delete.
-The component has properties for stock symbol, it's index in the list, and the handlers for refresh and delete.
+The component has properties for stock symbol, its index in the list, and the handlers for refresh and delete.

     ````typescript
     import * as React from 'react';